stat545ubc-2023/mda-cynthiaachung/README.md

 README.md | A markdown file that provides an overview of the mini-data analysis assignment, as well as the files within the associated GitHub repository milestone_1.md | A markdown file that contains an initial exploratory analysis required for Milestone 1.
 Though there were glimpses into multiple semi-tidy datasets, the majority of the analyis was done on the *apt_buildings* dataset—courtesy of The City of Toronto's Open Data Portal.
 The contents of this is identical to that of "milestone_1.Rmd". milestone_1.Rmd | A markdown file that contains an initial exploratory analysis required for Milestone 1.
 Though there were glimpses into multiple semi-tidy datasets, the majority of the analyis was done on the *apt_buildings* dataset—courtesy of The City of Toronto's Open Data Portal.
-The contents of this is identical to that of "milestone_1.md".
+The contents of this is identical to that of "milestone_1.md". milestone_2.md | A markdown file that contains the exploratory analysis required for Milestone 2.
+All of the analyis was done on the *apt_buildings* dataset—courtesy of The City of Toronto's Open Data Portal.
+The contents of this is identical to that of "milestone_2.Rmd". milestone_2.Rmd | A markdown file that contains an initial exploratory analysis required for Milestone 1.
+All of the analyis was done on the *apt_buildings* dataset—courtesy of The City of Toronto's Open Data Portal.
+The contents of this is identical to that of "milestone_2.md".

 **Note:** If you are interested in running the code that appears in this folder/GitHub repository, you can either clone it or download it.